We got this question:

 Which phase of the moon would be best for stargazing, and why?

 Most professional astronomers don’t care about observing the moon itself.
 Most are more interested in observing objects in space much farther away than Earth’s moon.
-They look forward to moon-free nights, which let them look at deep-sky objects, such as galaxies, star clusters and nebulae, so they like it when the moon is at or near new phase.
+They look forward to moon-free nights, which let them look at deep-sky objects, such as galaxies, star clusters and nebulae.
+They like the moon at or near new phase!
 It’s best to look at these faint fuzzies in a night sky with little or no light.
-The next new moon happens on June 16.

-People using telescopes try to avoid the moon, because its glare interferes with the telescopic views of deep-sky objects.
+Amateur astronomers using telescopes may also try to avoid the moon, because its glare interferes with the telescopic views of deep-sky objects.
 Especially around full moon, the moon casts a lot of light, washing out many nighttime treasures.
 At new moon, the moon is up during the day, not the nighttime.
 Around then, you won’t see the moon at all – unless you’re on just the right spot on Earth to watch a solar eclipse, such as much-heralded August 21, 2017 eclipse – first total solar eclipse visible from the contiguous U.S. It’ll likely be one of the upcoming partial solar eclipses on July 13 and August 11, 2018.

 Bottom line: The best phase of the moon for stargazing depends on what you want to do.
 Some enjoy watching the moon itself.
 On the other hand, people using telescopes avoid the moon because its glare interferes with deep-sky objects.